Cart»

 DOZEN

-Light golden straw hue, a very fine, delicate mousse defined by old world finesse and true Methode traditionelle.
+Light golden straw hues, a very fine, delicate mousse.
 Upfront ripe raspberry and a hint of strawberry combine with subtle biscuit aroma to highlight the long bracing acidity on the palate.
-A fine aperitif style with the richness achieved from a bit of bottle age, fruit driven and complex, an expression of Piccadilly Valley vineyards, extended flavour development in the grapes and delicate traditionalist winemaking.
+A fine aperitif style with the extravagant palate weight achieved from ten years age.
+A profound expression of the excellence of Piccadilly Valley, extended maturation and traditionalist winemaking.

 Adelaide Hills

-A solidly structured, mostly Pinot Noir wine with a slightly lesser proportion of Chardonnay, an assemblage of the current Croser vintage with components of reserve wines from several earlier years, each contributing distinctive qualities to the final Cuvée.
-A stylistic evolution after many semi-annual releases, the aim being to refine and advance the unique flair while remaining true to the magnificent aperitif style of Vintage Croser.
+A solidly structured, mostly Pinot Noir wine with a slightly lesser proportion of Chardonnay, an assemblage of the current Croser vintage with components of reserve wines from several earlier years, each contributing distinctive qualities to the final Cuvee.
+A stylistic evolution after many semi annual releases, the aim being to refine and advance the unique flair while remaining true to the magnificent aperitif style of classic Croser.

 EACH